Internal 1-topoi in 2-topoi: The axioms

 Next, concerning \ref{item:ax-D}, we note that \cite{weber-2-toposes} in fact takes a fixed generic DOF as one of the \emph{data} of a 2-topos.
 As mentioned in \S\ref{subsec:intro-groupoids}, we generally consider that a 2-topos should be a 2-category with extra \emph{properties}, and so we make the trivial modification of demanding the \emph{existence} of a generic DOF.

 However, this brings out a very interesting difference between 1-topoi and 2-topoi: whereas the universal property of the subobject classifier determines it up to isomorphism, the DOF classifier is not even uniquely determined up to equivalence.
 Indeed, $\Cat$ has a DOF classifier $\Set_{<\kappa}$ for each strongly inaccessible cardinal $\kappa$.
+This situation is familiar from the context of large cardinal axioms in set theory, and is probably unavoidable: in set theory, given any fixed set of axioms, one can always introduce a new axiom asserting the existence of a universe satisfying all of the previous axioms.

-This situation is familiar from the context of large cardinal axioms in set theory, and probably unavoidable.: in set theory, given any fixed set of axioms, one can always introduce a new axiom asserting the existence of a universe satisfying all of the previous axioms.
+In this connection, it is natural, rather than just assuming the existence of \emph{one} plentiful generic DOF, to introduce an axiom for 2-topoi which is an analogue of the Axiom of Universes stating that every set belongs to some Grothendieck universe: \begin{enumerate} \item[\rabel{(UA)} ] For any two SOFs $p_1,p_2$ in $\CC$, there is a plentiful generic DOF $p$ such that $p_1$ and $p_2$ are both $p$-small. \end{enumerate} By induction (by applying the axiom to the plentiful generic DOFs themselves), this implies that any finite set of SOFs are classified by a single DOF classifier.

-In this connection, it is natural, rather than just assuming the existence of \emph{one} plentiful generic DOF, to introduce an axiom for 2-topoi which is an analogue of the Axiom of Universes stating that every set belongs to some Grothendieck universe: \begin{enumerate} \item[\rabel{(UA)} ] For any two DOFs $p_1,p_2$ in $\CC$, there is a plentiful generic DOF $p$ such that $p_1$ and $p_2$ are both $p$-small. \end{enumerate} By induction (by applying the axiom to the plentiful generic DOFs themselves), this implies that any finite set of DOFs are classified by a single DOF classifier.
+We note that, in light of Proposition~\ref{propn:small-sofs}, \ref{item:ax-UA} is equivalent to the corresponding statement only involving \emph{DOFs} \( p_1 \) and \( p_2 \), together with the axiom: every SOF in \( \CC \) has a DOF collapse.
+We also note that it would be natural to demand the condition in \ref{item:ax-UA} not only for \emph{SOFs}, but for their ``fully weak'' analogues, the ``Street DOFs'' mentioned in \S\ref{subsec:intro-power-set}~and~Remark~\ref{rmk:strictness-and-choice}.
+However, assuming \( \CC \) is pita, this already follows from \ref{item:ax-UA}, since in a pita 2-category, every Street DOF is equivalent to a SOF.

 Regarding the non-uniqueness of DOF classifiers, see also Theorem~\ref{thm:plentiful-dof-ess-unique}.

 Finally, the Axioms~\ref{item:ax-N}~and~\ref{item:ax-Q} are essentially special cases of the ``(bijective-on-objects,fully-faithful)-exactness'' condition of \cite{bourke-garner-2-reg-ex}.
 Hence, we could instead simply assume this wholesale: \begin{enumerate} \item[\rabel{(EX)} ] $\CC$ is $\cF_{\bo}$-exact in the sense of \cite[\S5.1]{bourke-garner-2-reg-ex}. \end{enumerate} Again, it would be very interesting if, as in the case of 1-topoi, this axiom followed automatically from the others.